 Potential applications to property testing.
-The applications to property testing, which we envision and demonstrated in Section 5, are to proving lower bounds (on the query complexity) for the bounded-degree graph testing model.
-For such applications, the global notion of constructability, established in Section 4.2, suffices.
-This construction may be preferred over the direct construction presented in Section 3, because it yields graphs with small connected components.
-More importantly, the subexponential separation between the complexities of testing and tolerant testing of graph properties in the bounded-degree graph model (i.e., Theorem 5.5) relies on the construction of Section 4 and specifically on the local computation tasks studied in Section 4.4.
-An analogous methodology for the dense graph testing model is presented in Section 10.
+In Section 5 we demonstrate applications of Theorem 1.3 to proving lower bounds (on the query complexity) for the bounded-degree graph testing model.
+Specifically, we present a methodology of transporting bounds regarding testing properties of strings to bounds regarding testing properties of bounded-degree graphs.
+The specific applications presented in Section 5 rely on Section 4.
+For the first application (Theorem 5.2) the construction presented in Section 4.2 suffices; for the second application (i.e., Theorem 5.5, which establishes a separation between testing and tolerant testing in the bounded-degree graph model), the local computation tasks studied in Section 4.4 are needed.
+An analogous methodology for the dense graph testing model is presented in Section 9.